-The procession reveals that worship is a journey.
+The procession also suggests that worship is a journey.
 Alexander Schmemann says that our worship has a particular movement: we are ascending into heaven.
-Not all at once, but by degrees we ascend to the holiest place, which is the celebration of the Eucharist.
+Not all at once, but by degrees.
+Just as the Temple had different courts, so we come into the courts of praise, then make gradual steps to ascend into the holiest place, which is the celebration of the Eucharist.